Zeaaron/hello-world/README.md

 # hello-world
-the first repository for training purpose in github
+the first repository for training purpose in github.
 Hi Guys!
-The is Zeaaron, exploring and practicing the github (how to make and commit changes).
+This is Zeaaron, exploring and practicing the github (how to make and commit changes).